mind-overflow/Lenovo-IdeaPad-Conservation-Mode-Linux/README.md

 # Lenovo IdeaPad Conservation Mode (Linux)

 This is a simple Bash script to allow you to quickly enable, disable or check "Conservation Mode"'s status on Linux.
+Conservation mode limits battery charge to 60%.

 ## Installation
 1. Download `cons.sh` from this repo;